WolframResearch/codeparser/docs/tokens.md

-Group 2: These are all mutually exclusive categories: Empty, DifferentialD, LinearSyntax 01 Empty
+Group 2: These are all mutually exclusive categories: Empty, DifferentialD 01 Empty
 10 DifferentialD
-11 LinearSyntax
+11 (unused)
 00 Anything Else